 The issue of antiquated infrastructure, according to School Board Vice-chair Arthur Bushnell, is one that should be discussed by the school board and not the committee.
 Bettering facilities, however, was a concept that was evaluated in the Superintendent's preliminary findings.
 It was determined an engineering study to find out what would need to be done (system-wide) would could cost up to $50,000 and the actual costs associated with repairing/replacing existing buildings would be in the millions.

-Education Forward held it first meeting in spring 2011 and is a special group made up of three Manassas City council members ( Vice Mayor Andy Harrover, Sheryl Bass and Mark Wolfe) and three school board members ( Vice-chair Arthur Bushnell, Pam Sebesky and Tim Demeria) that was formed to address the issue of low Standards of Learing (SOL) scores and the negative reports about Manassas City Schools.
+Education Forward held it first meeting in spring 2011 and is a special group made up of three Manassas City council members ( Vice Mayor Andy Harrover, Sheryl Bass and Mark Wolfe) and three school board members ( Vice-chair Arthur Bushnell, Pam Sebesky and Tim Demeria) that was formed and the

 Council Member Harrover said he would like to see the student to teacher rations lower in Math and English because "that's where our problems lie."